 All of the food in the above meal could contain artificial sweeteners.
 Increasingly common is xylitol which is present in many “sugar-free” products, including “gummy” sweets, and in some human toothpaste.
 In dogs, xylitol causes hypoglycaemia, which can produce seizures, and liver damage within 30 minutes – 18 hours.
 Hepatic failure can occur within 9-72 hours at doses >1.0 g/kg.
 In dogs that do develop acute liver failure, the mortality rate is 70-80%.

 These are just a few common examples of foods that can kill your dog.
 Err on the safe side and leave the human food to humans.
-If in any doubt about what your dog has eaten, call the Veterinary Poisons Unit helpline or consult your vet immediately.
+If in any doubt about what your dog has eaten, call the Veterinary Poisons Unit helpline and consult your vet immediately.